Geoff Love: Post-war career

 During the 1960s and into the 1970s, Love recorded many albums for MFP, often featuring film or television themes such as: Big Western Movie Themes (1969), Big War Movie Themes (1971), Big Suspense Movie Themes (1972), Your Top TV Themes (1972), Big Terror Movie Themes (1976) and other instrumental and disco music.
 Big Bond Movie Themes (1975) featuring a selection of instrumental versions of music and songs from the James Bond film series from Dr. No up to The Man with the Golden Gun (including Burt Bacharach's Casino Royale from the 1967 spoof Bond film) has since become one of Love's most sought after MFP albums.
 One of these MFP sets was called Glad with Love, which featured the pianist Mrs Mills and Love on a sing-along together, with studio audience participation.
 One of Love's most recognised arrangements was "Rodrigo's Guitar Concerto De Aranjuez (Theme From 2nd Movement)" by Manuel and the Music of the Mountains (soloist Ivor Mairants), which reached No. 3 on the UK singles chart.
 This was announced as the number one single in the United Kingdom in February 1976, but the chart was withdrawn four hours later, due to compilation errors, making it the shortest period that a song had been number one.
 He also made a very popular album of arrangements of Christmas carols and songs, Christmas with Love (1972).

 Love appeared on television with pianist Russ Conway and became well known for working alongside singer-comedian Max Bygraves.
 He was also a prolific composer, writing the theme music for the ITV sitcom Bless This House.
 Love also made some recordings as a vocalist.

 He was the subject of This Is Your Life in 1975, when he was surprised by Eamonn Andrews.

 In the early 1980s, Love was the co-founder (with Bill Starling) of the Young Person's Concert Foundation.
 He travelled the country with this charity, promoting music to schools and other venues.
 In the late 1980s, Love became involved with several brass bands.

 An extract of his recording "Tico's Tune" was used as the theme tune for the long-running Gay Byrne Show on Ireland's RTÉ Radio 1 station.

 Awards

-Love's prolific career garnered one platinum, fifteen gold and thirteen silver discs, and a special trophy for selling in excess of 2½ million records.
+During his career, Love was awarded one platinum, fifteen gold and thirteen silver discs, and an award for selling in excess of 2½ million records.